DeAmir/deamir.github.io/_posts/2023-10-06-The Recursion Theorem 1.md

 The result is another confirmation of the Church-Turing thesis.

 ## $SELF$: A SELF-printing TM
+How can a TM call itself?
+One way to do so, is by getting its own description, and then simulate it on an input.
+Hence, a TM would have to be able to get its own description and then do some computation with it.

 A relaxed version of the theorem is the following:
 > There exists a TM that once done executing, the tape contains its own description.